Chaim Weizmann: Zionist activism

 Weizmann consulted several times with Samuel on the homeland policy during 1915, but H. H. Asquith, then Prime Minister, would be dead set against upsetting the balance of power on the Middle East.
-Attitudes were changing to "dithyrambic" opposition; but in the Cabinet, to the Samuel Memorandum, it remained implacably opposed with the exception of Lloyd George, an outspoken radical.
+Attitudes were changing to "dithyrambic" opposition; but in the Cabinet, to the Samuel Memorandum, it remained implacably opposed with the exception of Chancellor Lloyd George.
 Edwin Montagu, for example, Samuel's cousin was strenuously opposed.
 Weizmann did not attend the meeting of Jewry's ruling Conjoint Committee when it met the Zionist leadership on 14 April 1915.
 Yehiel Tschlenow had travelled from Berlin to speak at the congress.
 He envisioned a Jewish Community worldwide so that integration was complementary with amelioration.
 Zionists however had one goal only, the creation of their own state with British help.

 In 1915, Weizmann also began working with Sir Mark Sykes, who was looking for a member of the Jewish community for a delicate mission.
 He met the Armenian lawyer, James Malcolm, who already knew Sykes, and British intelligence, who were tired of the oppositional politics of Moses Gaster.
 "Dr Weizmann ... asked when he could meet Sir Mark Sykes ...
 Sir Mark fixed the appointment for the very next day, which was a Sunday."
 They finally met on 28 January 1917, "Dr Weizmann...should take the leading part in the negotiations", was Sykes response.
 Weizmann was determined to replace the Chief Rabbi as Jewish leader of Zionism.
 He had the "matter in hand" when he met Sokolow and Malcolm at Thatched House on Monday 5 February 1917.
 Moses Gaster was very reluctant to step aside.
 Weizmann had a considerable following, yet was not involved in the discussions with François Georges-Picot at the French embassy: a British Protectorate, he knew would not require French agreement.
 Furthermore, James de Rothschild proved a friend and guardian of the nascent state questioning Sykes' motivations as their dealings on Palestine were still secretive.
 Sokolow, Weizmann's diplomatic representative, cuttingly remarked to Picot underlining the irrelevance of the Triple Entente to French Jewry, but on 7 February 1917, the British government recognized the Zionist leader and agreed to expedite the claim.
 Weizmann was characteristically wishing to reward his Jewish friends for loyalty and service.
 News of the February Revolution (also known as the Kerensky Revolution) in Russia shattered the illusion for World Jewry.
 Unity for British Jewry was achieved by the Manchester Zionists.
 "Thus not for the first time in history, there is a community alike of interest and of sentiment between the British State and Jewish people."
 The Manchester Zionists published a pamphlet Palestine on 26 January 1917, which did not reflect British policy, but already Sykes looked to Weizmann's leadership when they met on 20 March 1917.